 - For schools that have gone test-optional, will not submitting a test-score hurt a student’s chances of admission?
 In the case of a “test-optional” school, students shouldn’t overthink this.
-If a school says that not submitting test scores will not have a negative impact on the application, believe them; colleges aren’t trying to trick you.

 - Do you have any recommendations for students who are concerned about paying for college?
 While it is important to be ambitious and set big goals for yourself, it is just as important to be realistic in the process and keep your options open.
 I encourage students to add at least a few safety schools to their college list, as these are most likely the schools that will offer you the most generous financial aid.
 Also, larger, more selective universities will typically not offer substantial scholarships, simply because there are too many students; on the other hand, smaller, less selective colleges are often more willing to give out extra funds.